sgmurphy/wordpress-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.23.67 =
+* Upgraded Brute-Force Login Protection to integrate the JS check on the login form with the session check.
+* Fixed session conflict with REST API and a couple Undefined Variable warnings.
+* Huge improvements to the Quick Scan on the Core Files when Core File Definitions are installed.
+* Added custom Whitelist that skips files you have chosen to ignore.
+* Fixed display of DB threats to properly decode HTML characters.
+* Checked code for compatibility with WordPress 6.5.4 and ClassicPress 2.1.0.

 = 4.23.57 =
 * Removed session incompatibilities within the Brute-Force Login Protection that failed when other plugins had already output page headers.